 Rene Peters is currently Director Gas Technology at TNO, Netherlands Organisation for Applied Scientific Research.
 He is responsible for public private collaboration on innovation in the area of gas transport and storage, LNG, biogas, hydrogen and offshore energy.
 He is leading the Geo Energy Innovation program under TKI New Gas, also board member of IRO, associated of the supply industry in offshore oil and gas and renewables (www.iro.nl), advisor to the Dutch Ministry of Economic Affairs and Climate on metrology and chairman of the European Forum for Reciprocating Compressors (www.recip.org)Contact

-Jan Prins is working as Vice President at Siemens and has a Global Headquarter roll and is based in the Netherlands.
-With his team he is responsible for the Global Oil & Gas, related New Energy activities for e.g. Renewable, Energy & Utilities, Geothermal, Petro-Chemical, Bio markets,Internet of Things (IOT) and Digitalization He reports directly to Siemens AG Headquarters Vertical Market Management Oil & Gas in Germany.
+Jan Prins is working as Vice President at Siemens Energy and has a Global Headquarter roll and is based in the Netherlands.
+With his team he is responsible for the Global Energy, related New Energy activities for e.g. Renewable, Energy & Utilities, Geothermal, Petro-Chemical, Bio markets,Internet of Things (IOT) and Digitalization He reports directly to Siemens Energy AG Headquarters Vertical Market Management Energy in Germany.

 Beside his extensive work experience in business development, sales, project management and engineering in several industries, he has got an open mind set for collaborations, partnerships, new opportunities innovations and new business models.
 He provides the community with his fundamental knowledge and his well-connected network in the following markets and supply chain: